-Uttar Pradesh: Nine booked for allegedly forcing residents to convert to Christianity in Meerut
+Uttar Pradesh: Nine booked for allegedly forcing residents to convert to Christianity

 Local Bharatiya Janata Party leader Deepak Sharma claimed that more than 100 residents of Mangatapuram Colony had allegedly been converted to Christianity.
 He mobilised the complainants, who are mostly street vendors, according to NDTV.

-During the coronavirus-induced lockdowns, the complainants claimed that some persons provided food and financial assistance to the slum dwellers in the area.
+The complainants claimed that some persons provided food and financial assistance to the slum dwellers in the area during the coronavirus-induced lockdowns.
 The FIR stated the poor were then told that Jesus Christ is the only God and urged them to visit the church, NDTV reported.

 “Not only this, pictures of Hindu gods and goddesses are also being thrown out by the accused from the houses of the people of Mangatapuram Colony,” the complaint alleged.
 “On protesting or complaining about the incident to anyone, the accused come home with knives and sticks and threaten to kill.”